-If you decide to become a tasker, your profile will be checked by TaskRabbit’s support team.
-They’ll also check your background and criminal records.
-Also, you'll need to furnish some proof of your proficiency — such as a certificate or license — or even pass an exam.
-This is how TaskRabbit ensures their taskers are qualified.
+If a person decides to become a tasker, their profile will be checked by TaskRabbit’s support team.
+The background check collects information from national, local, and sex offender databases.
+Taskers also need to furnish some proof of their proficiency — such as a certificate or license — or even pass an exam.
+In addition, before tasking, new Taskers attend an online information session to learn how to use TaskRabbit effectively.
+This is how the platform ensures their taskers are qualified.

 A tasker’s account can be paused for several reasons.

-2. If a tasker’s skills haven’t been confirmed or a tasker hasn’t passed necessary exams.
+2. If a tasker’s skills haven’t been confirmed or the tasker hasn’t passed necessary exams.